 The word “gaddi” means throne and “bhaithak” means meeting room.

 Today Gaddi Baihak is used only for special state ceremonies.
+Around the side is the entrance to Hanuman Doka or the inner palace.

 The Rana's ruled Nepal between 1846-1951 and stood behind the Shah monarchy who remained head of state.
 The Rana's were also very much pro-British and helped the British on multiple occasions.
 This included during the Indian rebellion of 1857 and later in both World Wars.